System theory and orthogonal multi-wavelets: Introduction and notation

 \section{Introduction and notation}

-Classical results of system theory and basic linear algebra allow us to show that there are no intrinsic differences between the elegant construction of wavelets by Daubechies, in the scalar case, or any other construction of vector or matrix-valued multi-wavelets.
-We are able to parametrize in a systematic way all possible masks of orthogonal scaling functions and the corresponding wavelet or multi-wavelet masks independently of their dimension.
-We compare our results with the recent characterization of orthogonal multi-wavelets in \cite{AlpayJorgensen}.
+There has been a multitude of results on orthogonal wavelet and multi-wavelet constructions and on the characterization of the corresponding filterbank systems, since the pioneering work \cite{Daub_paper}.
+Our goal is to unify all those approaches.
+Indeed we show that there are no intrinsic differences between the elegant construction of wavelets by Daubechies, in the scalar case, or any other construction of vector or matrix-valued multi-wavelets.
+In particular, we compare our results with the recent characterization of orthogonal multi-wavelets in \cite{AlpayJorgensen}.